trillium-infosec-systems/T-MON/README.md

 **Persistence** – Cybersecurity experts need to be persistent to predict, prevent, detect and respond to cybersecurity incidents in an effective and timely manner.

+## Get started
+You can execute atomic tests directly from the command line, no installation required.
+See the [Getting started](https://github.com/trillium-infosec-systems/T-MON/wiki/Getting-Started)page of our wiki.

+## Learn more
+T-MON documentation is available as a [Wiki](https://github.com/trillium-infosec-systems/T-MON/wiki).

 ## Contributions

 T-MON is an open source and community development project.
 If you're interested in becoming a contributor, check out these resources: